 The faculty encourages PhD-oriented students to get involved in research as quickly as possible, and does not want coursework to delay you unnecessarily.
 For that reason, the faculty suggests that you take at most one core course per semester, and has arranged the portfolio requirements to reflect that recommendation.

 At the time of your portfolio submission, you must have completed four core requirements, at least one in each area.

 Passing out of a Core Requirement

 In some circumstances it may be possible to pass or test out of a core requirement on the basis of equivalent coursework at another institution.
 It may also be possible to substitute a different advanced course for a core requirement.
-Such approval will be based on the content of that course as it compares to the content of the parallel course taught in this school.
+Such approval will be based on the content of that course as it compares to the content of the parallel course taught in this College.